Get insider access

 2. Best Upper Mid-Range Speaker For iPhone

-The Ultimate Ears EPICBOOM is another premium speaker for iPhone, available at a more affordable price than our top pick.
-Available in both Black and White, this speaker is a great choice for listening to all sorts of audio content.
+The Ultimate Ears EPICBOOM is one of the best portable speakers for iPhone, available at a more affordable price than our top pick.
+This speaker comes in black and white and is a great choice for listening to all sorts of audio content.
 It reproduces voices and lead instruments with clarity, and the bass has a bit of extra warmth to bring genres like EDM to life.
-You can manually customize it using its graphic EQ and presets or let its Adaptive EQ feature do the work.
+You can manually customize its sound from the Ultimate Ears app using its graphic EQ and presets or let its Adaptive EQ feature do the work.
 This room correction tool automatically analyzes the acoustics of your listening space to bring the best possible sound.

 See our review